StatCan/NBL-CNB/docs/source/address_matching/parcel_rel_cal.rst

 1. The address point and building polygon data were linked during the address cleaning phase.
 These cleaned datasets are loaded into geodataframes.
 2. Using pandas groupby functionality both the address points and building polygons are grouped by the parcel linkage field to get counts of each for every parcel ID.
 Note that building classified as non-addressable outbuildings are not included in these counts.
-3. The parcel relationship is then calculated based off of the counts created in step 2.
+3. The parcel relationship is then calculated based on the counts created in step 2.
 These values are assigned to the address points
 4. The address data is exported to the project geopackage.

 .. code-block:: python